-The Legend of Dragoon is an RPG that has seemly everything going for it; Three plus years in development, 100 plus men developing team working on its creation, a massive add campaign, and multimillion dollar budget coming out of the deep financial pockets of Sony itself.
+The Legend of Dragoon is an RPG that had seemly everything going for it: Three plus years in development, 100 plus men development team working on its creation, a massive add campaign, and a multimillion dollar budget coming out of the deep financial pockets of Sony itself.
 With all of this behind it, what could possibly go wrong?
 Apparently a lot!

-Sony’s first mistake was to proclaim Dragoon as the definite Final Fantasy VII killer, that combined with an incredible add campaign in magazines and TV, set tremendously high expectations on the consumer for the product.
-Of course RPG veterans knew what to expect, after all a lot of other titles have tried to sell us that Final Fantasy VII killer moniker before (Shadow Madness anyone?)
+Sony’s first mistake was to proclaim Dragoon as the definite Final Fantasy VII killer, that combined with an incredible advertising campaign in magazines and TV, setting tremendously high expectations on customers for the product.
+Of course, RPG veterans knew what to expect, after all, a lot of other titles have tried to sell us that Final Fantasy VII killer moniker before (Shadow Madness anyone?)

 While games like FFVII are developed with the idea of creating an experience for the player, while playing the Legend of Dragoon I had the feeling that the game instead had been developed with the idea of emulating FFVII’s financial success by presenting a game with a similar look and high production values.

 The Legend of Dragoon Featured High Budget Graphics and FMV

 Graphically, the Legend of Dragoon is as good looking as an RPG can look on the 10 year old PS1.
 It follows the same visual pattern of the PS1 Final Fantasies (the series which the game tries to emulate), the towns and caves are done in pre-rendered backgrounds, while the characters, the monsters, the battle environments and the over world map are in full 3-D. Not surprisingly (considering the large budget) the game looks technically more advanced than FFVII and in some ways FFVIII.
 The water effects in the pre-rendered backgrounds are unmatched, except by those seen in FFXI and in Chrono Cross.